“Gesù, Bambino” and a new duet setting of “Born to Wear a Crown”

 Until now, this song was available only for SATB or SSA.
 If you’d like to hear the choral, listen to this lovely recording I found of one of the Ogden Institute Choirs singing it a few years ago at a Church Music Festival.
 What a lovely performance!

 The 128kbps audio files from Allyse’s album are available free on the individual song pages.
-You can get the high-bitrate files from CDBaby or iTunes.
-There is also an accompaniment tracks version available both from CDBaby or iTunes.
+You can get the high-bitrate files from CDBaby or Apple Music.
+There is also an accompaniment tracks version available both from CDBaby or Apple Music.

 Also, until November 1, you can get the “On a Still and Starry Night” CD with vocals by Allyse Smith Taylor for $2.50 per copy.